-Support Link provides at-risk women with free airtime and cell phones pre-programmed to dial 911.
-A 12 week group program for men who have been physically or emotionally abusive with their partners.
-The men focus on how their abusive behaviour affects their partner and children, how their beliefs and attitudes affect their behaviour, and learn constructive ways of managing disagreements.
+E-mail: office@willowbridge.ca website: www.willowbridge.ca A 12 week group program for men who have been physically or emotionally abusive with their partners.
+The men focus on how their abusive behaviour affects their partner and children. how their beliefs and attitudes affect their behaviour, and learn constructive ways of managing disagreements.
 Fee for service based on the client's ability to pay.
+Please be advised the Family Counselling Centre of Brant has changed its name to Willowbridge Community Services.